ziutek/kview/README.md

 Example:

+    // Web pages declared as global variables var home_view, edit_view kview.View

+    // Service creation (in main(), init() or other initialisation function) func init() {
         // Load site layout.
         layout := kview.New("layout.kt")

-    // Layout consists of two columns.
-The left column can contain very
+        // Example layout consists of header, menu, two columns and footer.
+The
+        // left column can contain very different information.
+Therefore, for
-    // different information.
-Therefore, for any page it will be defined by
+        // any page it will be defined by the different template.
+The right
-    // the different template.
-The right column shows always the same type of
+        // column shows always the same type of information, so will be defined
-    // information, so will be defined once for all pages.
-The same applies to
+        // once for all pages (the same applies to the menu).
-    // the menu.

         // Load the menu
         menu := kview.New("menu.kt")

         // Load the right column
         right  := kview.New("right.kt")

-    // Add components of the right column
+        // Add components of the right column right.Div("Info",       kview.New("right/info.kt"))

-    right.Divs["Info"]       = kview.New("right/info.kt")
-    right.Divs["Commercial"] = kview.New("right/commercial.kt")
+        right.Div("Commercial", kview.New("right/commercial.kt"))

         // Create the first page as layout copy.
 It is efficient operation
-    // (references are copied, not the data itself).

-    home_view = layout.Copy()
+        // (references are copied, not the data itself). home_view = layout.Copy()

         // Add page components

-    home_view.Divs["Menu"]  = menu
-    home_view.Divs["Left"]  = kview.New("left/home.kt")
-    home_view.Divs["Right"] = right
+        home_view.Div("Menu",  menu)
+        home_view.Div("Left",  kview.New("left/home.kt"))
+        home_view.Div("Right", right)

         // Create the second page.
         edit_view = layout.Copy()
-    edit_view.Divs["Menu"]  = menu
+        edit_view.Div("Menu",  menu)
-    edit_view.Divs["Left"]  = kview.New("left/edit.kt")
+        edit_view.Div("Left",  kview.New("left/edit.kt")
-    edit_view.Divs["Right"] = right
+        edit_view.Div("Right", right)
+    }

 The structure of the service is ready.
 You can publish it with web.go: